testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 When writing tests for a new or existing rule, please make sure to follow these guidelines:

-###Write real-ish scenarios
+### Write real-ish scenarios

-Since the plugin will report differently depending on Testing Library package is imported and Shared Settings are enabled, writing more realistic scenarios is pretty important.
+Since the plugin will report differently depending on which Testing Library package is imported and what Shared Settings are enabled, writing more realistic scenarios is pretty important.
 Ideally, you should:

 - wrap the code for your rule with a real test file structure, something like